ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (ii) Delete

-On receiving a request to delete a Document Type with the input parameters (code), the system updates the is_deleted flag to true in the Document Type DB against the code received
+On receiving a request to delete a Document Type with the input parameters (code), the system updates the is_deleted flag to true in the Document Type Database against the code received
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory
 2. Delete all records for the code received